pieter-van-prooijen/kondoq/README.md

 - etag matching on github doesn't work with oauth tokens, as the token differs for each upload?
   Yes: the response has a
   Vary header which contains "Authorization" when making an authorized request.

+- slow type-ahead for some queries ("in", "inc" gives "lint!" sometimes in the drop down list)
 - style guide compliance, consistent naming of "fetch-", "search-" etc. (server done, do client next)
 - more tests
 - give preference to "well-liked" repositories in results? (e.g. sort by number of github stars)